 Breast reduction, also known as reduction mammaplasty, is a surgical procedure which removes excess breast tissue, fat and skin to alter the size and shape of the breasts.
 The procedure helps to resolve health-related issues that large, heavy breasts can cause and improve their aesthetic appearance.

 It is commonly performed on patients who are unhappy or self-conscious about the size of their breasts or feel they’re disproportionate to the rest of their figure.

-Other women suffer from various health-related issues due to the size of their breasts such as having chronic pain in their back, neck, or shoulders or developing infections or rashes under their breasts.
-For some women, their breast size impairs their ability to play sport or exercise, and grooves in their shoulders may develop from their bra straps.
+Other women suffer from various health-related issues due to their breast shape and size, such as having chronic back, neck, or shoulder pain, or developing infections and rashes.
+For some women, large breasts can impair their ability to exercise, and their bra straps can cause extra strain and form grooves in the shoulder.

-The procedure has a 97% worth it rating on realself since it helps to address medical problems and can enhance the patient’s confidence.
+The breast reduction procedure has a 97% worth it rating on RealSelf since it helps to address medical problems and can enhance the patient’s confidence.

-- Reduced pain in the back, shoulders, or neck
+- Reduces physical discomfort and pain in the back, shoulders, or neck

-- Helps to prevent rashes or infections under your breasts
+- Helps to prevent rashes, infections and skin irritation

 - Clothes tend to fit better

-- Breasts will be more proportional to the rest of your figure
+- Breasts are a better proportion to the rest of your figure

 - Good physical health